-Medical Student Prize
+Medical Student Essay Prize

 Twice a year the BSDS sets a title and format on a topic related to dermatological surgery and offers a prize for the winning submissions.

-The BSDS Medical Student Prize (previously titled Undergraduate Essay Prize) is open to anyone who has medical student status at the time of application or who graduates that year.
+The BSDS Medical Student Essay Prize (previously titled Undergraduate Essay Prize) is open to anyone who has medical student status at the time of application or who graduates that year.

-Medical Student Prize – Social media content:
+Medical Student Essay Prize title:

 Conditions: